Statins: Are these cholesterol-lowering drugs right for you?

 See more In-depth

 - Rosenson RS.
-Statins: Actions, side effects, and administration. http://www.uptodate.com/index.
+Statins: Actions, side effects, and administration. https://www.uptodate.com/contents/search.
 Accessed Jan.
-5, 2012.
+30, 2020.

-- Your guide to a healthy heart.
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/public/heart/other/your_guide/healthyheart.pdf.
+- High blood cholesterol.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/high-blood-cholesterol.
 Accessed Jan.
-25, 2012.
+27, 2020.

 - US Preventive Services Task Force, et al. Statin use for the primary prevention of cardiovascular disease in adults: US Preventive Services Task Force Recommendation Statement.
 JAMA.
 2016; doi:10.1001/jama.2016.15450.